The heat kernel on curvilinear polygonal domains in surfaces: Heat trace on a curvilinear polygonal domain

 From this we see that we really need to understand $H^{\Omega}(T^2,z,z)\rho_{pv}^2\rho_{pe}$. \begin{remark}This transformation to canonical densities explains why the leading terms at $pe$ and $pv$, though they both have order $-2$, only contribute at orders $-1$ and $0$ respectively to the heat trace.\end{remark}

 Consider the function $H^{\Omega}(T^2,z,z)\rho_{pv}^2\rho_{pe}$.
-Its expansions are as follows: \begin{itemize} \item At tf, there is an expansion in integer powers of $T$ beginning with $T^{-2}$. \item At $pe$, there is an expansion in integer powers of $T$ beginning with $T^{-1}$. \item At $pv$, there is an expansion with leading term at $T^0$ which may have logarithmic terms beginning at $T\log T$. \end{itemize} It is important, however, to note the nature of the coefficients of these expansions.
-At tf, each term of the expansion of $H^{\Omega}(T^2,z,z)$ is $T^j$ times a smooth function in $z$.
-Since $T=\rho_{tf}\rho_{pe}\rho_{pv}$ in a neighborhood of the triple intersection, the coefficient of the term of order $j$ at tf has leading order $j$ at $pe$ and at $pv$.
+Its expansions are as follows: \begin{itemize} \item At tf, there is an expansion in integer powers of $T$ beginning with $T^{-2}$. \item At $pe$, there is an expansion in integer powers of $T$ beginning with $T^{-1}$. \item At $pv$, there is an expansion with leading term at $T^0$ which may have logarithmic terms beginning at $T\log T$. \end{itemize} We may say more about these expansions.
+Each of them is inherited from the expansion at the corresponding face in the double space.
+From that analysis, each term of the expansion of $H^{\Omega}(T^2,z,z)$ at the face tf is $T^j$ times a smooth function of $z$.
+Since $T=\rho_{\tf}\rho_{pe}\rho_{pv}$ for suitable boundary defining functions, the coefficient of the term of order $\rho_{\tf}^j$ at tf has leading order $j$ at $pe$ and at $pv$.
 When multiplying by $\rho_{pv}^2\rho_{pe}$, though, this coefficient has leading order $j+1$ at $pe$ and $j+2$ at $pv$.
-Similarly, the order $j$ term at $pe$ has leading order $j+1$ at $pv$.
+Similarly, the order $\rho_{pe}^j$ term at $pe$ has leading order $j+1$ at $pv$.

 What this means is that no extended unions appear in the pushforward theorem.
-Recall that an extended union only occurs when the coefficient of a term of order $j$ at one boundary hypersurface in the preimage of $\{t=0\}$ itself has leading order $j$ at another such boundary hypersurface, which produces a term $t^j\log t$ (or $t^j(\log t)^2$ if all three boundary hypersurfaces are involved).
+Recall that an extended union only occurs when the coefficient of a term of order $j$ at one boundary hypersurface in the preimage of $\{t=0\}$ itself has leading order at most $j$ at an adjacent such boundary hypersurface, which may produce a term $t^j\log t$ (or $t^j(\log t)^2$ if all three boundary hypersurfaces are involved).
 The preceding discussion shows that this does not happen.
-So any logarithmic terms in the heat trace expansion must come from logarithmic terms at the face ff, and thus arise at order $T^{1/2}$ at the earliest.
+So any logarithmic terms in the heat trace expansion must come from logarithmic terms at the face ff (i.e. pv), and thus arise at order $T^{1/2}$ at the earliest.
 Therefore

 Moreover, the coefficients $a_{-1}$, $a_{-1/2}$, and $a_0$ are the sum of the contributions from each of the three faces tf, $pe$, and $pv$.